Digital Education Stakeholder Forum 2025:Tap into Europe's Digital Potential

 Declan Qualter

-Teacher at University College Dublin (SELFIE)
+Initial Teacher Educator, University College Dublin (UCD)

 Declan Qualter works in initial teacher education at the UCD School of Education.
 His research interests include teachers' digital skills, AI literacy, and parental involvement in children's digital learning.
 He has previously served as a member of the European Commission’s SELFIE for Teachers Expert Group and as a regional advisor in Ireland, supporting the implementation of SELFIE in secondary schools.
 Declan is also an active member of several European working groups and projects on digital education.